iksarfo/RoadStatus/README.md

 4. Finally, from the root folder run `fake run build.fsx --target Test`

 That final step should have restored packages, built the solution and run the unit tests.
 You may verify that this has worked by confirming that the file **RoadStats.exe** exists in the `/bin/release` folder.
-Please ignore errors from xUnit2 - the key thing to note is that no tests have failed.
+Please ignore errors from xUnit2 - the key thing is that no tests have failed.

 Running the application
 -----------------------